 Note: The chart of Australia's international capital flows shows inflows (eg borrowings from abroad) as a positive and outflows (eg repayments of debt, or purchases of foreign equity assets) as a negative.
 Likewise the chart of Australia's international investment position shows net foreign debt as a positive and net equity assets as a negative.
 Latest data are for the June quarter 2021; September quarter data will be released on 30th November.
-Source: ABS, Balance of Payments and International Investment Position, measure of the implied volatility of S&P500 options and is widely interpreted as an indicator of investor risk appetite or aversion.
-Source: Refinitiv Datastream.
-Data up to 22nd October.
+Source: ABS, Balance of Payments and International Investment Position, Australia.
 Return to "What's New".